CyrusRoshan/blog-lambda/README.md

 ## Why?

 Because I can't use static site generators like [Hugo](https://github.com/gohugoio/hugo) from mobile, and because I don't think it's worth running a dedicated server instance with [my current post frequency](https://blog.cyrusroshan.com/).

+## Best Practices

+Presumably you're hosting this on your own Lambda and sending data over HTTPS, but even so, you might want to exercise increased caution when storing and sending your SSH key.
+I would recommend making a separate user or service account which is only given access to the git repo which it needs to push to.